sixolet/nb_jf/README.md

 * 1x unison voice.
 Uses all the Just Friends outputs to produce a detuned unison super-waveform.
 Adjustable detune.

 * 1x poly voice.
 Uses the internal Just Friends voice allocation.
 Does not have any parameters.

+You can use as many different mono voices at once as you like.
+I will not be responsible for trying to use mono voices and other voices at the same time, or trying to use unison and poly at the same time.
+Seems like a silly idea.